-The Sheriff's Office is not aware of any ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+Otherwise, the Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.

-All Sheriff's Office UAS pilots must obtain a FAA Part 107 (Remote Pilot) license before being allowed to operate a UAS.
+All Sheriff's Office UAS pilots must obtain an FAA Part 107 (Remote Pilot) license before being allowed to operate a UAS.
 The Sheriff's Office facilitates approximately 8 hours of ongoing monthly training for UAS pilots.
 They receive training specific to this vehicle once a year.

 Use is established under Sheriff's Office Policy 606 and FAA Regulation 14 CFR Part 107.
-It is the policy of this agency to utilize UAS only for official law enforcement purposes, and in a manner that respects the privacy of our community, pursuant to State and Federal law.
+It is the policy of this agency to utilize UAS only for official law enforcement purposes, and in a manner that respects the privacy of our community, pursuant to state and federal law.